GPA Calculator

 GPA stands for Grade Point Average.
 It is a number that represents the average value of the accumulated final grades earned in courses over time.
 Most educational institutions use GPA to evaluate students’ performance.

-The GPA is usually calculated on a 4.0 scale in many countries, where:
+The GPA is usually calculated on a 4.0 scale in many countries.

 Some countries and institutions may use a 10-point or even a percentage-based system, especially in India.